scylladb/scylladb/docs/alternator/alternator.md

 ### Write isolation policies
-DynamoDB API update requests may involve a read before the write - e.g., a _conditional_ update, or an update based on the old value of an attribute.
+DynamoDB API update requests may involve a read before the write - e.g., a _conditional_ update or an update based on the old value of an attribute.
 The read and the write should be treated as a single transaction - protected (_isolated_) from other parallel writes to the same item.

-By default, Alternator does this isolation by using Scylla's LWT (lightweight transactions) for every write operation.
-However, LWT significantly slows writes down, so Alternator supports three additional _write isolation policies_, which can be chosen on a per-table basis and may make sense for certain workloads as explained below.
+Alternator could do this isolation by using Scylla's LWT (lightweight transactions) for every write operation, but this significantly slows down writes, and not necessary for workloads which don't use read-modify-write (RMW) updates.

-The write isolation policy of a table is configured by tagging the table (at CreateTable time, or any time later with TagResource) with the key `system:write_isolation`, and one of the following values:
+So Alternator supports four _write isolation policies_, which can be chosen on a per-table basis and may make sense for certain workloads as explained below.

-  * `a`, `always`, or `always_use_lwt` - This is the default choice.
+A default write isolation policy **must** be chosen using the `--alternator-write-isolation` configuration option.
+Additionally, the write isolation policy for a specific table can be overriden by tagging the table (at CreateTable time, or any time later with TagResource) with the key `system:write_isolation`, and one of the following values:

-    It performs every write operation - even those that do not need a read before the write - as a lightweight transaction.
+  * `a`, `always`, or `always_use_lwt` - This mode performs every write operation - even those that do not need a read before the write - as a lightweight transaction.

     This is the slowest choice, but also the only choice guaranteed to work correctly for every workload.